takuya-motoshima/express-sweet/README.md

 # EXPRESS SWEET

-EXPRESS SWEET is an extension of EXPRESS.
+EXPRESS SWEET is a powerful Express.js extension that streamlines your workflow and boosts productivity with a suite of utilities and enhancements.

 - [EXPRESS SWEET](#express-sweet)
   - [EXPRESS SWEET Generator](#express-sweet-generator)